uiuc-fa21-cs411/jaav/DatabaseDesign.md

 <img width="1440" alt="Query2_defaultIndex" src="https://user-images.githubusercontent.com/35547998/138566889-fe0dcd40-085e-4ef7-b406-55540511a805.png">

-2. For Query 2, without creating an index, this query takes 2ms to run.
-The majority of that time is spent filtering the trails (1.5ms) and a small amount of time (.063)ms is spent filtering the parks.
-This is because the trails dataset has several thousand rows and the parks table only has around 50.
-For this query it is already very fast, so it might be hard to significantly improve the performance.
+2. For Query 2, the overall time was .02 seconds.
+The most significant source of time in this query is the step where the length of each trail needs to be compared to the average length for all trails.
+This occurs in the where clause, and with indexing, the performance can be improved.

 What 3 indexing designs did we analyze for each query?